Trial Length, Pricing, and Rationally Inattentive Customers: Related Literature

 \section{Related Literature}

-This research is positioned at the intersection of three influential streams of literature: the economic theory of rational inattention, behavioral industrial organization with a focus on contract design, and the marketing and information systems (IS) literature on digital subscriptions and customer management.
-We synthesize insights from each to build our theory of contract design based on attentional friction.
+This research sits at the intersection of three influential streams of literature: the economic theory of rational inattention, behavioral industrial organization with a focus on contract design, and the literature on digital subscriptions and customer management.
+By synthesizing insights from each domain, we build a comprehensive theory of contract design based on attentional friction that bridges economic theory with managerially relevant practice.